Safi198/4th-Assignment-Social-Swirl-Backend/Readme.md

    - Click the "Try it out" button.
    - Click "Execute" to see the list of users.

+## Error Handling and Logging

+### Error Handling

+Custom error classes are used for handling common errors like validation errors and not found errors.
+These are defined in the `errors` directory:

+- `ValidationError`: Thrown for validation errors.
+- `NotFoundError`: Thrown for not found errors.

+A centralized error-handling middleware captures and logs errors before sending a response to the client.

+### Logging

+The Winston library is used for logging requests and errors.
+The logging configuration is defined in `utils/logger.js`.

+- Logs all incoming requests.
+- Logs errors with detailed information including stack traces.

 ## Testing

 Use [Postman](https://www.postman.com/) or any other API testing tool to test the endpoints.